 Sale Price: $24.99/bottle or $23.99 on solid 6-packs or more

 Elk Cove was founded in 1974 by Pat and Joe Campbell on an old abandoned and overgrown homestead in the foothills of the Coast Range Mountains.
 They were among an early group of bold, brave, and ambitious producers to put vines down in Oregon.
 Everyone that knew anything about wine at the time advised them against it, saying Oregon was too cold and too wet to support the vine.
 The Campbells, along with their five children, fearlessly moved forward with their project, and we’re glad they did.
 Forty years later, Elk Cove is considered one of the finest wineries in the state, and it’s still family owned and operated.
 These days, Joe and Pat’s son Adam oversees all aspects of the winery, from farming to winemaking.
 He’s proud, he’s methodical, and his attention to detail ensures quality from vine to bottle.

 If you know me, you know I’m a “Pinot Devotee,” and this is one of the best under $30 Oregon Pinots I’ve encountered this year.
-Stop by and pick some up,call us at 828.505.8588 or email us at firstname.lastname@example.org and we’ll set some aside for you for up to a week.
+Stop by and pick some up or use the contact form below to place your order.
 Cheers and happy drinking and eating!

 For the record, here’s what James Suckling said about it: “A wine with plenty of dried-strawberry and berry aromas and flavors.
 Medium to full body, firm and velvety tannins — yet this is always refined and polished.
 A beauty.
 Drink or hold.”